 Bighorn Sheep Tags

-- A tag holder who kills a bighorn sheep, regardless of subspecies or gender, shall personally present the skull and horns of the animal to a representative of the Department for inspection within 5 days of the kill.
+The skull and horns of the harvested ram must be presented to the Department for inspection within 5 days of the harvest.

 Mountain Goat Tags